pubky/pkdns/README.md

 Lookups on pkarr DNS records are limited.
 These two approach are supported:

 EASY - All in pkarr:
-- Direct record resolution (A, AAAA, TXT, ...).
+- Direct record resolution (A, AAAA, TXT).
 - CNAME pointing directly to another record in the same pkarr.
 - No recursion.